World premiere: Porsche takes the all-electric 2024 Macan to a new level

-“Our aim is to offer the sportiest model in its segment with the all-electric Macan,” says Jörg Kerner, Vice President Product Line Macan.
-Porsche exclusively uses the latest generation of permanently excited PSM electric motors on the front and rear axles to achieve excellent efficiency and enable optimum reproducibility of the power output.

 The numbers alone indicate top-class E-Performance: In combination with Launch Control, the Macan 4 produces up to 300 kW (402 hp) of overboost power, while the Macan Turbo generates up to 470 kW (630 hp).
-A maximum torque of 479 and 833 lb-ft, respectively.
-This guarantees excellent driving performance.
-The Macan 4 accelerates from a standstill to 100 km/h in 5.2 seconds, while the Macan Turbo takes just 3.3 seconds.
-The two models achieve top speeds of 220 and 260 km/h, respectively.
+A maximum torque of 479 and 833 lb-ft, respectively, enables strong acceleration.
+The Macan 4 accelerates from a standstill to 60 mph in 4.9 seconds, while the Macan Turbo takes just 3.1 seconds.
+The two models achieve top track speeds of 136 and 161 mph, respectively.

 New Premium Platform Electric with 800-volt architecture